texttechnologylab/Unified-Dynamic-Annotation-Visualizer/index.md

 The frontend is located in the `resources` folder of the Java project.
 This directory contains all static assets and server-rendered templates, following a clear separation between static resources and template logic.

 The `static` directory includes stylesheets, images, and JavaScript logic, while `templates` contains the FreeMarker templates used to render the HTML pages.
 Both directories are structured into `pages` and `shared` subdirectories: `pages` contains page-specific content for each page of the application, while `shared` provides reusable code and resources used across multiple pages.
+The `api` directory holds the api communication and the `widgets` directory contains the available widgets divided into `charts` and `static` widgets.

 Global CSS variables are defined in `variables.css`.
-The visualization components are registered in the `getter.js` files within the `editor` and `view` directories .
+The widgets are registered in the `widgets.js` file.
 The `packages` directory contains third-party dependencies.

-Each template page includes a main file and may also have a `components` subdirectory for modular, page-specific templates.

 ### Overview of the folder structure: